DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

 This example demonstrates how to access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from a non-XAF Xamarin Forms application.
 You will also learn how to execute Create, Write and Delete data operations taking into account security permissions.

 >For simplicity, the instructions include only C# code snippets.
-For the complete C# code, see the [CS](CS) sub-directorie.
+For the complete C# code, see the sub-directories.

 ### Prerequisites